Bangle.js Fast Loading

 • We can now run process.memory().usage again and see how much memory is being used now the app is loaded - it's 609 in my case

-When unloading is working, you should be able to type Bangle.setUI() in the left-hand side, and then process.memory().usage, and you should see the *same number that you had from just after you called Bangle.loadWidgets(); (in my case 465)
+• Now type Bangle.setUI() - when unloading is working, this should unload your app and process.memory().usage should report almost the same number (see Other Sources of Memory Use below) that you had from just after you called Bangle.loadWidgets(); (in my case 465)

 Ok, so now it's time to get started making sure memory is freed.